You will perform the following tasks when you use the Greenplum Streaming Server (GPSS) to load data into a VMware Tanzu Greenplum table:

 Starting a Job

 To start a GPSS job, you run the gpsscli start subcommand.
 When you start a job, GPSS initiates the data load operation from the client.
-It sets up the connection to VMware Greenplum and creates the external tables that it uses to load data directly into Greenplum segments.
+It sets up the connection to Tanzu Greenplum and creates the external tables that it uses to load data directly into Greenplum segments.

 The following example starts the GPSS job named order_upload: